Kano (city): British conquest, colonial indirect rule, and independence

 In March 1903, the city-state was absorbed into the British Empire after the Battle of Kano, the Fort of Kano was captured by the British, It quickly replaced Lokoja as the administrative centre of Northern Nigeria.
 It was replaced as the centre of government by Zungeru and later Kaduna, and only regained administrative significance with the creation of Kano State following Nigerian independence.

 Kano in December 1930.
 Air photo taken by Swiss pilot and photographer Walter Mittelholzer.

+A 1903 British newspaper commentary described Kano as the ‘Manchester of Nigeria’ and emphasized its reputation for textile manufacturing and indigo dyeing.

-From 1913 to 1914, as the peanut business was expanding, Kano suffered a major drought, which caused a famine.
+From 1913 to 1914, as the peanut business was expanding and Groundnut pyramids became more prominent in Kano City, Kano suffered a major drought, which caused a famine.
 Other famines broke out in the region in 1908, 1920, 1927, 1943, 1951, 1956, and 1958.
 By 1922, groundnut trader Alhassan Dantata had become the richest businessman in the Kano Emirate, surpassing fellow merchants Umaru Sharubutu Koki and Maikano Agogo.

 In May 1953, an inter-ethnic riot arose due to southern newspapers misreporting on the nature of a disagreement between northern and southern politicians in the House of Representatives.
 Thousands of Nigerians of southern origin died as a result a politically sparked riot.